Skip to content

 In 2023, Zac Meihaus and Aaron Kemper settled a civil rights case against the city of Louisville where a man was assaulted by LMPD at a bus stop that garnered local attention.

-In November 2023, the Cincinnati Enquirer wrote a stoy about a man who was arrested and charged for stealing his own car and how a civil rights case wasfiled by Aaron Kemper and Ben Potash against the officers involved.
+In November 2023, the Cincinnati Enquirer and the Atlanta Black Star wrote a stoy about a man who was arrested and charged for stealing his own car and how a civil rights case wasfiled by Aaron Kemper and Ben Potash against the officers involved.